zizibee/pottery_studio_organizer/README.md

 CeramicProjectList class.
 In the StudioAppGUI class especially, I had to use for loops using an index.
 Being able to iterate over CeramicProjectList would have been helpful.
 Therefore, I would make CeramicProjectList implement the Iterable interface so that its CeramicProject collection could be iterated over.

+I would also add some functionality to edit project records after they have been created.
+Additionally, I would change my GUI to allow for users to directly drag project records from one collection into another and create their own collections.
+Allowing for users to group projects within collections according to clay stage or type could also be helpful for users when coordinating kiln fires or the pieces of students/artists in their studios.